Accsyn user manual

 - Eta; The estimated time remaining.

-- Time; The age of job, since it was submitted.
+- Created & Time; The time job were created & the age of job, since it was submitted.

 Right click job to bring up job context menu.

 - Browse; Open Finder/Explorer at directory.